Stravaig-Projects/Repo-Contributor-List/README.md

 ### Options

 * `-OutputFile` is the path to the file you want to output the results to.
 By default it will create/overwrite a file called `contributors.md` in the current directory.
 * `-DateTimeFormat` is the format that the date and time will appear in the output file.
-The default value is `dddd, d MMMM, yyyy @ HH:mm:ss zzz`
+Defaults to `dddd, d MMMM, yyyy @ HH:mm:ss zzz` if omitted.
 * `-TimeFormat` is the format that the time will appear in the output file.
-The default value is `HH:mm:ss zzz`
+Defaults to `HH:mm:ss zzz` if omitted.
+* `-SortOrder` orders the contributors list in the output file.
+It can be one of `Name`, `FirstCommit`, `LastCommit`, or `CommitCount`.
+Defaults to `Name` if omitted.
+* `-SortDirection` determines the direction of the sort.
+It can be either `Ascending` or `Descending`.
+Defaults to `Ascending` if omitted.

 ## And finally...